 Have you thought about not borrowing the full loan amount from your award offer this year?

 Maybe you can begin your control over debt by borrowing a lower amount and placing a lower reliance on loans to cover your budgeted costs.
-You can always increase your loans to the maximum eligibility by going through One Stop if you find that you cannot do it on a lower accepted amount.
+You can always increase your loans to the maximum eligibility by going through Enrollment Services if you find that you cannot do it on a lower accepted amount.

 Too often, it can be very easy to simply accept the full loan amount offered as part of your financial aid package and adjust your spending to meet any refund amounts you receive.